Zaghareet!

 Shira has been dancing since 1981.
 Shira is the webmaster of The Art of Middle Eastern Dance, a comprehensive website that has just about everything!
 She has a Bachelor of Arts degree in journalism and French and a Masters degree in Business Administration.

 Anthea (Kawakib) writes our "For Beginners" column.
-She teaches in the Fredericksburg VA area, has over 10 years experience in the art of Oriental Dance and is the author of "Kawakib's Dance Tips."
-Catch her show Thursdays & Fridays at Washington, D.C.'s Marrakesh Restaurant, first Saturdays at Casablanca in Alexandria, VA or visit her online.
+She teaches in the Fredericksburg VA area, was a featured dancer in D.C. clubs for 19 years, and is the author of "Kawakib's Dance Tips."
+Visit her online for more information.